Edmond Kapllani: FSV Frankfurt

 On 1 July 2012, after his contract had ended, he left FC Augsburg and signed a two-year contract with FSV Frankfurt until 30 June 2014.

+On 21 September 2012, Kapllani scored the decisive goal in a 2–1 home win over FC St. Pauli, heading in from a corner in the 62nd minute to restore FSV Frankfurt's lead and seal what was noted as the club's 100th home victory in the 2.
+Bundesliga.

 He started the 2014–15 season by scoring twice in a 3–2 loss against his former side Karlsruher SC.
 Eight days later, he scored two more in the first round of DFB-Pokal against Sportfreunde Siegen, where his team won 5–4 on penalties with Kapllani also converting his penalty shootout attempt.
+On 17 May 2015, Kapllani scored FSV Frankfurt's sole goal via header in a 3–1 home defeat to 1.
+FC Union Berlin.

 On 15 May 2016, Kapllani scored two goals with penalty kick against 1860 Munich in a 2–1 home win on the last day of the 2.
 Bundesliga season.
 However, Frankfurt was relegated to 3.
 Liga after finishing the season in penultimate spot with only 32 points.

 On 30 June 2016, Kapllani officially left the club after four seasons, due to lack of fairness from the club directors.
 During his spell with the club, Kapllani scored 36 league goals in 101 appearances, also four goals in seven cup matches.